 Regardless of which area of the sports and entertainment industry students choose to pursue, many positions can be quite competitive.
 What are some ways that students can separate themselves from other candidates when it comes to getting their first job?

-Dr. Croft: The sport industry is highly competitive to enter, and to continue to elevate.
-It is very important for students to gain practical experience in the sport industry while pursuing their degree.
+Dr. Croft: The sport industry is highly competitive to enter, and to continue to elevate, it is very very important for students to gain practical experience in the sport industry while pursuing their degree.
 This can include volunteer, practicum, internship, and other learning opportunities to gain real-world experiences.
 These experiences allow the student to better understand specific sport careers, make valuable contacts for networking, and enhance their resume.

 Additionally, and sometimes a student may decide that a certain sport area is not what they thought and not interested after all in that area.
 That can continue to help students eliminate options and fine-tune the areas that they are most interested in doing in their career.
 But in summary, gaining real-world experiences is vital to learn and enhance their resume as they enter the sport industry.
 It will showcase their commitment early to get involved, and able to multi-task multiple things successfully.